the01rch/todo/README.md

 ## Board view

-Invoking todo without any option will display a boards of your projects.
+Invoking todo without any options will display a board of your projects.

 ```bash
 todo